 Office chairs come in a wide range of styles, shapes and sizes.
-From simple seats intended for short stints in front of the computer at home, to sophisticated ergonomic designs intended for long hours sat down at work, office chairs are also manufactured to serve a range of purposes.
+From simple seats designed for informal meetings, to sophisticated ergonomic designs intended for long hours sitting down at work, office chairs are manufactured to serve a range of purposes.

 When choosing an office chair, the key factors to consider are comfort, posture, support, mobility and flexibility.
 Depending on the specifics of how the each chair will be used, purchasing decisions usually involve prioritising one or more of these factors over the others – and then, of course, bringing cost into the equation.

 ‘Operators chair’ has become something of a catch-all term for affordable office-type chairs.
 It’s easy to focus purely on price with these chairs and fail to look at the quality and features the average worker really needs.
 A good quality operators chair will be fully adjustable, allowing the user to move both the seat and back position to encourage good posture, essential when you’re spending long periods working at a screen.
 It will also have a well-padded waterfall front, stopping the chair from impairing the circulation in your legs.
 Arms provide greater comport for the user but should be adjustable so that they don’t prevent you establishing a good seating position in relation to your desk.
 It’s often worth spending a little more money on even an ‘affordable’ chair to ensure your safety and comfort.